 Now PowerX Optimizer gives you the values right here.
 As you can see, the profit target is $26.63.
 We can then also specify a stop loss, and PowerX Optimizer tells us when to get out of this position with a loss at $15.26.

-So then all you need to do is click on “Buy Nasdaq” after you’ve entered all this, and remember, this is not being executed as your broker.
+Then all you need to do is click on “Buy Nasdaq” after you’ve entered all this, and remember, this is not being executed as your broker.
 This is a simulator.
-So you don’t make and you don’t lose any money.
+So you don’t make it and you don’t lose any money.

 This is for testing your trading strategy and gaining confidence.
 So let’s just say buy and you see the order is sent right now.